 Today those same spots lie in ruin, as local officials try to decide if they should spend millions of dollars to maintain them, or use that taxpayer money for a more noble cause.

-Nuremberg’s history is also the reason many tourists visit the city, to see first-hand where the propaganda that changed the world forever started.
-It’s also worth noting that many of the city’s main buildings were flattened in 1945 by Allied bombers, meaning much of what people see today has been completely reconstructed.
+Nuremberg’s history is the main reason many tourists visit the city, to see first-hand where the propaganda that changed the world forever started.
+However, it’s worth noting that many of the city’s main buildings were flattened in 1945 by Allied bombers, meaning much of what people see today has been completely reconstructed.